Color Him Father

 "Color Him Father" is a song written by Richard Lewis Spencer and recorded by American rhythm and blues group the Winstons.
-It was released in 1969 as their debut single for Metromedia and was a No.7 hit on the Billboard Hot 100 that year, representing the Winstons' highest entry there.
+It was released in 1969 as their debut single for Metromedia and was a No. 7 hit on the Billboard Hot 100 that year, representing the Winstons' highest entry there.
 A cover by American singer Linda Martell on Plantation Records also charted in the same year, reaching No. 22 on the Hot Country Songs chart.
+In 2025, the cover version by Martell was inducted into the Grammy Hall of Fame.